Akhziv/SYSTEM_PROGRAMMING_2/README.md

  - Fault tolerant.
  - Use a consistent strategy for uploading/storing logs and reporting errors.
  - Is idempotent.
 Multiple instances can run without adverse effect.
  - Is sanity checked.
-Shell scripts with `shellcheck`, Ruby scripts wit
+Shell scripts with `shellcheck`, Ruby scripts with `RuboCop`, Rust